 Sexually transmitted infections (STIs) have been increasing rapidly in recent years.
-The number of chlamydia, gonorrhea and syphilis cases, the three most common STIs1, reached a record high of 2.4 million in 2018.
-The rise in STIs has been described by the CDC2 as a "hidden epidemic of tremendous health and economic consequence" (Bowen et al., 2019).
-In this paper, we suggest that the introduction of a medical innovation that greatly reduces the risk of HIV infection, altered individuals' sexual behavior, resulting in significant increases in male STIs.
+The number of new chlamydia, gonorrhea and syphilis infections, the three most common STIs, reached a record high of 2.4 million in 2021 (CDC, 2023).
+In 2018, these, as well as other STIs, resulted in an estimated \$16 Billion in direct medical costs alone.
+When accounting for other costs, such as lost productivity, the total private and social burden of STIs is significantly higher (CDC, 2024).
+This rise in STIs has been described by the CDC as a "hidden epidemic of tremendous health and economic consequence" (Bowen et al., 2019).
+In this paper, we suggest that the introduction of a medical innovation that greatly reduces the risk of HIV infection, which altered individuals' sexual behavior resulting in significant increases in STIs, is a major culprit in the epidemic.

 Pre-exposure prophylaxis, or "PrEP", was approved for HIV prevention in 2012.
-When taken daily by HIV-negative individuals, PrEP is highly effective at preventing HIV, if exposed to the virus.
+When taken daily by HIV-negative individuals, PrEP is highly effective at preventing HIV if exposed to the virus.
 In addition to its efficacy, it is safe and well tolerated; it has therefore been touted as a "miracle drug" that could eradicate HIV (Stern, 2014).
-PrEP has been targeted to and adopted by gay men, who are responsible for the majority of HIV infections in the United States.
-We estimate that by 2018, between 10% to 15% of gay men aged 18-45 used PrEP; among some sub-populations of gay men, the share of users is even higher.3
+PrEP has been targeted to and adopted by gay men, who bear the majority of HIV infections in the United States.
+We estimate that by 2018, between 10% to 15% of gay men aged 18-45 used PrEP; among some sub-populations of gay men, the share of users is even higher.